Field Entomology • Practical Skills • Real Natural History

 Sea kayakers interested in coastal biodiversity

-Citizen scientists and biological recorders
+Citizen Scientists and biological recorders

 Anyone serious about developing field credibility